28left/descriptive_set_theory/_sources/polish.md

 The proof is similar to the proof of {prf:ref}`thm-card-perfect-sets`.
 Note that the proof actually constructs an embedding of $\Cant$.
 The continuity of the mapping is straightforward.

-In a similar way we can adapt the proof of {prf:ref}`cantor-bendixson` to show that the _prefect subset property_ holds for closed subsets of Polish spaces.
+In a similar way we can adapt the proof of {prf:ref}`cantor-bendixson` to show that the _perfect subset property_ holds for closed subsets of Polish spaces.

 ```{prf:theorem} Cantor-Bendixson Theorem for Polish spaces
 :label: thm-cantor_bendixson-polish